becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 Modify the -st parameter to your needs.
 When you omit this parameter, all images are uploaded. <br>As we just remove the `docker login` command from the script, the username and password parameters are still mandatory but irrelevant.

+When the task is finished and you choose to upload all images, 3.5 GB of data were uploaded to your registry.

 ```
 # Load our environment settings
 . ~/settings.sh